All Posts Sales Conversation Psychology

 What the Execution Ceiling Is

 Knowledge and execution are not the same skill.
 They are not built the same way.
 The coaching and consulting industry has spent years teaching one while calling it both.
+The most visible symptom is that your talk ratio on discovery calls tells you exactly where knowledge ends and execution begins.

 Knowledge lives in your mind.
 You build it through reading, watching, and studying.
 It accumulates fast.
 It recalls cleanly when there is nothing on the line.
 You can walk someone through a framework in a zero-pressure room and it lands exactly as designed.